kartheekgp/convert-time-to-text/README.md

 To publish packages : https://itnext.io/setting-up-github-packages-for-npm-2bc9f8e4b11e

-Note : To publish to npm, might have to remove publishConfig and repository in package.json and remove @name from name.
+Note : To publish to npm, might have to remove `publishConfig` and `repository` in package.json and remove `@name/` from name.